Sebastian Kobiernicki

-Sebastian Kobiernicki (died 1596) was a 16th-century clerk and politician in the Polish–Lithuanian Commonwealth.
+Sebastian Kobiernicki (/pl/; died 1596) was a 16th-century clerk and politician in the Polish–Lithuanian Commonwealth.
 He was a member of parliament representing the Płock Voivodeship in the Sejm of the Polish–Lithuanian Commonwealth in 1576, 1582, and 1587.
 In 1585, he was a representative in the Crown Tribunal, and in 1587, he was a notary of the Płock Land.
 He was also a member of the nobility, and belonged to the heraldic clan of Dołęga coat of arms.